Ecological landscape & planting design

-I work in Washington, D.C. and Maryland including Montgomery, Prince George's, Howard, and Anne Arundel counties.
+I am based in Greenbelt, MD and work in Washington, D.C. and Maryland including Montgomery, Prince George's, Howard, and Anne Arundel counties.
 I'd love to chat about your project!
-Email info@sandboxlandstudio.com or text/call 202-780-9493
+Email info@sandboxlandstudio.com or text/call Renee at 202-780-9493

 A hand sketch of an Aronia melanocarpa twig with leaves and berries